-+September 8th we will start using the Narrative Lectionary which uses a continuous story emphasis for the preaching texts.
+On September 8th we started using the Narrative Lectionary which uses a continuous story emphasis for the preaching texts.
 This lectionary was initially developed by Luther Seminary and has been expanded and tweaked over the last several years.
 While there are still connections with the Church year, the focus is on unifying the story as it is told through the continuous story arc of the Bible.
 If you have ever wondered why the Revised Common Lectionary uses bits and pieces here and there, you are not alone.
 Another big positive is to give fuller appreciation to the Older Testament and how it connects with the broader story.

 +Peace be with you!
 Some have asked about the passing of the peace, so here are some key things to know: